-Press and Switching off ABS.
+Press and Activation of the different ABS modes.

 hold the SET

 button for 3-5

 seconds.

 7.17.14 Favourites

 - The motorcycle is stationary. - Press the SET button when the menu is closed. - Press the UP or DOWN button until Settings is marked.
 Press the SET button to open the menu. - Press the UP or DOWN button until Favourites is marked.
 Press the SET button to open the menu. - Press the UP or DOWN button to activate the menu item and select it with the SET button.